 Whether it is from a shooting, a vehicle accident, an on-the-job injury, or a natural disaster, someone who is bleeding profusely needs quick action to save their lives and their limbs.
 Most people keep a standard first aid kit in their car, but when faced with a situation where more than band-aids and gauze squares are needed, having a bleeding control kit or adding a basic tourniquet to an existing kit might be the answer.

 In its most basic configuration, a bleeding control kit contains gauze, tourniquets, scissors, and gloves.
 Just the gauze and tourniquets could mean the difference between bleeding out at the scene or going home from the hospital.
 The other very helpful item in these kits is a guide with step-by-step instructions on how to use the items inside.
 Some of the more advanced kits also include a dressing which is infused with kaolin, a hemostatic substance which helps blood clot.
 Sometimes just pressure isn’t enough to completely stop a bleed, and this type of dressing can significantly decrease the time it takes for the blood to clot.

-The hope is 2018 will have fewer violent incidents.
+The hope is as time goes on there will be fewer violent incidents.
 Even so, accidents happen, and the words of Louis Pasteur ring true when he said: “Luck favors the prepared mind.”
 We may think survivors of vehicle accidents, injuries, and mass casualty events are “lucky,” but more often it’s the knowledge and efforts of those around them who increased their luck substantially.